-You must complete the Free Application for Federal Student Aid (FAFSA) to be considered for all of the following student loans:
+You must complete the Free Application for Federal Student Aid (FAFSA) to be considered for all the following student loans:

 Federal Direct Loan (subsidized and unsubsidized) - Federal Direct Parent Loan